Answer all the questions

 Topic: Factors of Production

-⭐ Iron ore is a type of land whose supply is not fixed in the long run.
-While rice, natural gas, and coal are finite resources, iron ore can be mined and replaced, thus the supply can increase over time through discovery of new deposits or improved extraction techniques.
+Iron ore is a type of land whose supply is not fixed in the long run.
+While rice, natural gas, and coal are finite resources, iron ore can be mined and replaced.
+This means the supply of iron ore can increase over time through discovering new deposits or improving extraction methods.

 Explanation: